Paul Anderson (weightlifter): Professional career

-From 1958-1960, Paul tried his hand in both boxing and professional wrestling.
+From 1958 to 1960, Paul tried his hand in both boxing and professional wrestling.
 He wrestled in Chicago most notably against Bozo Brown in the International Amphitheater on November 7, 1958.

 In 1961, Anderson and his wife Glenda founded the Paul Anderson Youth Home, a home for troubled youth, in Vidalia, Georgia.
 They both helped to build and support the home with an average of 500 speaking engagements and strength exhibitions per year—notwithstanding the congenital chronic kidney disease that eventually killed him at age 61.
 He would perform stunts such as hammering a nail with his bare fist and raising a table loaded with eight men onto his back.

 Because of his professional status, Anderson could not compete in the 1960 Summer Olympics.
 There Soviet heavyweight Yury Vlasov bested the records Anderson set four years earlier.
-Talk began of a televised match between the two athletes and Anderson began training the Olympic lifts; at an exhibition at a children's' hospital in Knoxville, Tennessee, he pressed 422.5 lb (191.6 kg), snatched 347.5 lb (157.6 kg), and clean and jerked 422.5 lb (191.6 kg) for a new personal best of 1,192.5 lb (540.9 kg).
+Talk began of a televised match between the two athletes and Anderson began training the Olympic lifts; at an exhibition at a children's hospital in Knoxville, Tennessee, he pressed 422.5 lb (191.6 kg), snatched 347.5 lb (157.6 kg), and clean and jerked 422.5 lb (191.6 kg) for a new personal best of 1,192.5 lb (540.9 kg).
 Then in the spring of 1962, he pressed 415 lb (188.2 kg) and snatched 335 lb (152 kg) in East Point, Georgia.
 In Dalton Anderson further went on to clean and press 415 lb (188.2 kg) for three repetitions, exceeding Vlasov's official record of 413.5 lb (187.6 kg).
 In the end, despite efforts on both sides to arrange the Anderson-Vlasov contest at the 1962 World Weightlifting Championships, the expected duel never took place.
-Throughout 1963 Anderson campaigned for reinstatement as an amateur in order to compete at the Olympics again; on March 30, 1963 in Birmingham, Alabama, he clean and pressed 440 lb (199.6 kg), snatched 350 lb (158.8 kg), and just missed a clean and jerk of 460 lb (208.7 kg).
-Despite being stronger than ever in the Olympic lifts, his appeal was denied by the AAU on December 6, 1963 by a vote of 14 to 12.
+Throughout 1963 Anderson campaigned for reinstatement as an amateur in order to compete at the Olympics again; on March 30, 1963, in Birmingham, Alabama, he clean and pressed 440 lb (199.6 kg), snatched 350 lb (158.8 kg), and just missed a clean and jerk of 460 lb (208.7 kg).
+Despite being stronger than ever in the Olympic lifts, his appeal was denied by the AAU on December 6, 1963, by a vote of 14 to 12.

 Powerlifting

-After failing to secure reinstatement as an amateur weightlifter, Anderson, while traveling to support both his youth home and the Fellowship of Christian Athletes, performed as a guest athlete at several events in the new sport of Powerlifting.
+After failing to secure reinstatement as an amateur weightlifter, Anderson, while traveling to support both his youth home and the Fellowship of Christian Athletes, performed as a guest athlete at several events in the new sport of powerlifting.
 Often these exhibitions were done under conditions of fatigue, poor nutrition, and inconsistent training from the demands of his schedule.
 Despite this, Anderson performed some of the heaviest lifts of his career during this time, at a bodyweight of 360 to 380 lb (163.3 kg to 172.4 kg).
 Highlights included: